vtruo009/R-Match/src/server/README.md

 -   Routes:

-    -   api/studentProfile/update
+    -   api/student/update-profile

-        -   Updates the fields of existing student and associated User object from the database
+        -   Updates the fields of an existing student and associated user object from the database.
         -   Body:
             ```
             {